anpham6/squared/README.md

 ### ANDROID: Extension Widgets

 Most of the Android support library extensions can be configured using the same attribute name in the Android documentation.
-See /demo/*.html for usage instructions.
+See /android/widget/*.html for usage instructions in the squared-apache <https://github.com/anpham6/squared-apache> project.

 - android.external
 - android.substitute